 Brett wore Bertie Canister Wingtip Brogue Boots in Tan – we found these at John Lewis and they were the perfect shoes to complete the vintage gentleman’s suit look.

-Apart from these pieces, we used loose foliage and flowers for the flower girls, buttonholes, the centerpieces and cake décor.
+Apart from these pieces, we used loose foliage and flowers for the flower girls, buttonholes, the centrepieces and cake décor.

 The Flower Girl Bouquets and hair pieces were designed by Maids of Honor Lani Chan and Achiamar Lee, Bridesmaid Jackie Hobgood.
 The Button Holes and Centerpieces were also designed and assembled by the bridal party.

 We didn’t exactly have a firm theme for the wedding, but we both have a love for an eclectic mix of vintage-meets-modern styling.
 We were inspired by some of the British turn of the century aesthetics we were seeing in while living in the UK so we tried to incorporate that into the overall feel of the wedding.
-Also, our wedding day was June 22nd, the second longest day of the year, so we tried to incorporate a bit of whimsical summer solstice flavor into the styling with the flower crowns and bridesmaids dresses.
-Our general color palette was inspired by the colors of the landscape/foliage we had seen from our travels in Scotland, a blending of purples and muted sage/greens from the heather and thistle and greys from natural slate rock formations and stone work in the farmhouses which pepper the countryside.
+Also, our wedding day was June 22nd, the second longest day of the year, so we tried to incorporate a bit of whimsical summer solstice flavour into the styling with the flower crowns and bridesmaids dresses.
+Our general colour palette was inspired by the colours of the landscape/foliage we had seen from our travels in Scotland, a blending of purples and muted sage/greens from the heather and thistle and greys from natural slate rock formations and stonework in the farmhouses which pepper the countryside.

 We did very minimal décor as we wanted to spend our limited budget in other areas.
 As a venue, Carlowrie Castle offers the perfect mix of old-meets-new.
 Carlowrie is a small castle built in 1852, but reimagined with a contemporary interior, so we really did not do much as far as décor, we wanted to focus on creating a great time for our guests.

-For the wedding party we created custom bottles of our favorite gins for the bridesmaids and whisky for the groomsmen.
+For the wedding party, we created custom bottles of our favourite gins for the bridesmaids and whisky for the groomsmen.
 Brett designed personalized Gin and Whisky labels for each person the wedding party for a little extra pre-wedding treat.